UCLA-VAST/Prometheus/README.md

 # Prometheus: Automatic HLS Optimization and Code Generation Framework

-Prometheus is a holistic toolchain for automatic design-space exploration and code generation for FPGA accelerators.
+Prometheus is a holistic toolchain for automatic code generation for FPGA accelerators.
 It focuses on High-Level Synthesis (HLS) from affine C/C++ kernels and leverages optimization techniques to generate efficient hardware implementations.

 ## ✨ Key Features